isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

    }

 The command accepts the ``operation-target`` argument.
 By default, it adds the reservation to the hosts database only.
-As ``reservation-update`` is expected to store the host, the ``hosts-databases`` parameter must be specified in the configuration, and databases must not run in read-only mode if the operation target is not the JSON configuration.
+As :isccmd:`reservation-update` is expected to store the host, the ``hosts-databases`` parameter must be specified in the configuration, and databases must not run in read-only mode if the operation target is not the JSON configuration.

 As with other update and set commands, this command overwrites all the contents of the entry.
-If the host previously had a resource assigned to it, and the ``reservation-update`` command is missing the resource, it is deleted from the database.
-If an incremental update of the host is desired, then this can be achieved by doing a ``reservation-get-by-id`` to get the current state of the host, picking the host out of the response, modifying it to the required outcome, and then issuing the ``reservation-update`` command with the resulting host attached.
+If the host previously had a resource assigned to it, and the :isccmd:`reservation-update` command is missing the resource, it is deleted from the database.
+If an incremental update of the host is desired, then this can be achieved by doing a :isccmd:`reservation-get-by-id` to get the current state of the host, picking the host out of the response, modifying it to the required outcome, and then issuing the :isccmd:`reservation-update` command with the resulting host attached.

 .. _hooks-host-cmds-general-mentions: